tylerharter/cs320/s20/p1/README.md

 }
 ```

-#### Q12: how long does each version take for 5000-word inputs consisting of 100 unique words?
+#### Q12: How long does each version take for 5000-word inputs consisting of 100 unique words?

 Answer with a compact, horizontal, log-scale plot, like this: